Compare two cars

 Two significantly similar cars, no doubt about that.
 Still, each one has something different to offer.
 Having both cars powered by petrol engines and utilizing the 5-door wagon body style within the same 'Luxury car' segment, the only major difference here really is their wheel drive configuration (4 x 4 for the BMW and front in the case of the Chrysler).
 The first one has a BMW-engineered powertrain under the hood, a 6-cylinder, 24-valves 258hp unit, while the other one gets its power and torque from a 6-cylinder, 24-valves 193hp engine designed by Chrysler.

 SafetyThe fact that the BMW got tested by the European New Car Assessment Programme (Euro NCAP), while the other contender didn't, offers a slight advantage, as the 4-star rating is better than none.
 Still, apart from the official crash test results there are other things we need to be aware of.
-Both vehicles belong to the luxury car segment, which is generally a very good thing safety-wise, but that fact doesn't break the tie between the two cars.
-On the other hand, if we'd like to consider vehicle mass in this context too, which we definitely should, the American car offers a considerable difference of 12% more metal.
+Both vehicles belong to the luxury car segment, which is generally a very good thing safety-wise, still it doesn't help us solve our dilemma, does it?
+On the other hand, taking kerb weight as an important factor into account, the American car offers a considerable difference of 12% more metal.

-ReliabilityReliability is not the best thing to consider on the make level, but it is worth mentioning that BMW does have a slight advantage, when all the models are taken into account.
-That's the official data, while our visitors describe reliability of BMW with an average rating of 4.2, and models under the Chrysler badge with 4.4 out of 5.
-Independent research findings rank 5 Series as average reliability-wise, and 300C is more or less at the same level.Above it all, drivers of cars with the same engine as the German car rank it on average as 3.0 out of 5, exactly the same as the other one.
+ReliabilityI don't like generalizing things when it comes to reliability, although it does seem that BMW does have a slight advantage, all the models observed together.
+These are the official statistics, while our visitors describe reliability of BMW with an average rating of 4.1, and models under the Chrysler badge with 4.4 out of 5.
+Independent research findings rank 5 Series as average reliability-wise, and 300C is more or less at the same level.We should definitely mention that owners of cars with the same powertrain as the German car rank it on average as 4.0, while the one under the competitor's bonnet gets 3.0 out of 5.

 Performance & Fuel economyBMW is way more agile, reaching 100km/h in 4.1 seconds less than its competitor.
 In addition to that it accelerates all the way to 245 kilometers per hour, 36km/h more than the other car.
 When it comes to fuel economy the winner has to be the German car, averaging around 10.1 liters of fuel per 100 kilometers (28 mpg), in combined cycle.
 We can't ignore that 11% difference compared to the American car.